mesosphere/dcos-docs-site/pages/1.7/administration/monitoring/index.md

-Monitoring the health of all the pieces that make up DC/OS is vital to datacenter operators and for troubleshooting hard-to-diagnose bugs.
+Monitoring the health of all the pieces that make up DC/OS is vital to datacenter operators and for troubleshoooting hard-to-diagnose bugs.
 You can monitor the health of your cluster components from the DC/OS UI component health page.
 The component health page displays information from the system health API, which monitors the core DC/OS components. <!-- In the future we're hoping to expand the usage of the system health API to other metrics as well as exposing a plugins-style architecture to allow operators to customize system health monitoring. -->

 The component health page provides the health status of all DC/OS system components that are running in systemd.
 You can drill down by health status, host IP address, or specific systemd unit.